Women’s Group or Women’s Processing Group

 First of all, as women, there are many experiences and issues we go through that are unique to women.
 We have roles that we play in life.
 The many challenges we have overcome is one of the reasons that I love working with women’s processing/psychotherapy groups.

 The processing group provides a safe, understanding, and a comfortable environment.
 Women come together to process feelings and different difficulties that they may be experiencing.
 It is a place where they can receive much-needed love and support from others who genuinely care and who truly understand.

 Topics in the group can range from eating disorders, body shaming, anorexia, bulimia, anxiety, and depression to issues that women face on a daily basis like parenting, working, micromanaging a home and family, being spread too thin, and sometimes even just trying to find value in ourselves and build self-confidence.

 As a facilitator of the group, I love offering tools, coping strategies, psychoeducation, and different interventions.
 However, the real healing comes from the support and caring of multiple group members.
 Group members offer empathy and a listening ear.
 We can gain so much as we learn from each other and grow together!

 Wondering whether or not a group is right for you?

-Call me for a free 15 min. consultation.
+Call us for a free 15 min. consultation.
 I have had a lot of experience working in women’s therapy groups.
 I truly feel that this is a unique experience that can make a big difference in your life.
 If you’re working with a therapist already, ask if they feel a group setting would be a good idea?